Learning in the Flow of Work 2024: Everything L&D Should Know

 Consider when a business has moved to Salesforce CRM.
 Their sales staff are required to learn how to use the system from start to end.
 With the Learning in the flow of work approach, new users can access tutorials, in-app guidance, and other self-help resources for usage direction.
 It also provides tools for them to get contextual answers whenever necessary.

-Take a software engineer who is having coding problems for another example.
-In this circumstance, StackOverflow, Github, or O’Reilly Saffari are some popular platforms available for Learning in the flow of work already.
+Take a software engineer who is having coding problems, for example.
+In this circumstance, StackOverflow, Github, or O’Reilly Saffari are some popular platforms available for learning in the flow of work already.

 According to Josh’s research, knowledge workers only have 24 minutes per week on average for formal learning.
 This is quite not enough for traditional training courses.